 Landing tenderly upon the frosty branch, a little bird looks down at the hanging namakubi in this Japanese silk painting.
 The presentation of severed heads served as a frightening declaration of victory in medieval Japanese warfare.

-Horiyoshi III (b.
-1946) is Japan’s preeminent tebori master, whose work is indebted to traditions of apprenticeship and skill.
+Horiyoshi III is Japan’s preeminent tebori (hand-tattooing) master.
 While the world of tattoo remains one of secrecy and exclusivity in Japan, Horiyoshi III has transcended taboo, achieving national and international fame.
-Born Yoshihito Nakano, Horiyoshi III received his title from the late tebori master Yoshitsugu Muramatsu, known as Shodai Horiyoshi’s apprentice for ten years.
+Born Yoshihito Nakano, Horiyoshi III received his title from the late tebori master and teacher, Yoshitsugu Muramatsu, known as Shodai Horiyoshi.
+Horiyoshi III apprenticed for Shodai Horiyoshi for ten years.
 By 28, Horiyoshi III’s bodysuit had been completed, hand-tattooed by Shodai Horiyoshi.
-Though ukiyo-e officially ended in 1868, Horiyoshi III's artwork carries on the spirit of Edo’s “pictures of the floating world”, all the while incorporating his own style and a contemporary perspective.
+Though ukiyo-e officially ended in 1868, Horiyoshi III's artwork carries on the spirit of Edo’s pictures of the floating world, all the while incorporating his own style and a contemporary perspective.
 This sensitivity to tradition extends beyond his tebori.
 In recent years, he has focused on traditional kakejiku (Japanese scroll paintings).
-Rendering Japanese folktales, calligraphy and religious subjects in sumi (black ink) and traditional mineral pigments, Horiyoshi III interweaves past, present and future.
+Rendering Japanese folktales, calligraphy and religious subjects in sumi (black ink) and traditional mineral pigments, Horiyoshi III's Japanese tattoo artwork interweaves past, present and future.